 Fortunately?
 Absolutely; failure is central to humanity.
 Failure is your best learning opportunity if you can see it in the right way.
-As children, almost every one of us failed in most everything we first tried to do:
+As children, almost every one of us failed in almost everything we first tried to do:

 - We fell back the first time we tried to stand up.

 - Our first attempt at speech was little more than gibberish.

 - For many of us, first-year algebra, science 101, and even entire grades required more than one attempt before we ultimately succeeded.